-How BIG A ROLE THE GOVERNMENT SHOULD play in the economy is always a central issue in political debates.
+How big a role the government should play in the economy is always a central issue in political debates.
 But measuring the size of government is not simple.
 People often use shorthand measures, such as the ratio of spending to gross domestic product (GDP) or of tax revenues to GDP.
 But those measures leave out important aspects of government action.
 For example, they do not capture the ways governments use deductions, credits, and other tax preferences to make transfers and influence resource use.

-We argue that many tax preferences are effectively spending through the tax system.
+This paper examines various measures of how fiscal policies affect the size of government.
+We review the conceptual differences between measures based on budget accounting and national income accounting and explore how fiscal measures would change with different treatments of key government actions.
+Most notably, we argue that many tax preferences are effectively spending through the tax system.
 As a result, traditional measures of government size understate both spending and revenues.
-We then present data on trends in U.S. federal spending and revenues, using both traditional budget measures and measures that reclassify "spending-like tax preferences" as spending rather than reduced revenue.
+We then present data on trends in U.S. federal spending and revenues using both traditional measures and measures that reclassify "spending-like tax preferences" as spending rather than reduced revenue.
 We find that the Tax Reform Act of 1986 reduced the government's size significantly, but only temporarily.
 Spending-like tax preferences subsequently expanded and are now larger, relative to the economy, than they were before tax reform.
+We also explore how size measures would change if various user charges were treated as government revenues rather than negative spending.

 We conclude by examining how various tax and spending changes would affect different measures of government size.
 Reductions in spending-like tax preferences are tax increases in traditional budget accounting but are spending reductions in our expanded measure.
 Increasing marginal tax rates, in contrast, raises both taxes and spending in our expanded measure.
 Some tax increases thus reduce the size of government, while others increase it.
+Increasing user fees and premiums, in contrast, reduces government spending under traditional budget accounting but increases government revenues in our broader measure.
+Some spending reductions thus reduce the size of government, while others do not.